verrazzano/verrazzano/tools/psr/DEVELOPER.md

 16. wls - Weblogic

-## Implementing a Worker
+## Implementing a worker
 A worker is the code that implements a single use case.
 Workers are organized per area, where each aread typically maps to a Verrazzano backend component, but that doesn't have to be the case.
 You can see OpenSearch and HTTP workers in the [workers](./backend/workers) package.

-Lets use a new mysql worker that queries the MySQL database as an example in the following section.
+We will create a new mysql worker that queries the MySQL database as an example in the following section.

+### Stubbing out a worker
 Following are the first steps to implement a worker:
 1. Add a worker type named `WorkerTypeMysqlScale = mysql-scale` to [config.go](./backend/config/config.go)
-2. Create a package named `mysql` in [workers](./backend/workers)
+2. Create a package named `mysql` in package [workers](./backend/workers)
 3. Create a file `query.go` in the `mysql` package and do the following:
-   1. Stub out the [worker SPI](./backend/spi/worker.go) SPI implementation in `query.go`  You can copy the ops getlogs worker as a starting point.
+   1. Stub out the [worker interface](./backend/spi/worker.go) implementation in `query.go`  You can copy the ops getlogs worker as a starting point.
    2. Change the const metrics prefix to `metricsPrefix = "mysql_query"`
    3. Rename function `NewGetLogsWorker` to `NewQueryWorker`
+   4. Change the DoWork function to  `fmt.Println("hello mysql query worker")`
 4. Add your worker case to the switch statement in [manager.go](./backend/workmanager/manager.go)
-5. Add a directory named `mysql` to [usecases](./manifests)
+5. Add a directory named `mysql` to [usecases](./manifests/usecases)
-6. Copy [usecases/opensearch/getlogs.yaml](./manifests/usecases/getlogs.yaml) to a file named `usecases/mysql/query.yaml`
+6. Copy [usecases/opensearch/getlogs.yaml](./manifests/usecases/opensearch/getlogs.yaml) to a file named `usecases/mysql/query.yaml`
 7. Edit query.yaml
    1. change `PSR_WORKER_TYPE: ops-getlogs` to `PSR_WORKER_TYPE: mysql-query`
    2. remove the opensearch-authpol section

+### Testing a stubbed out a worker
+This section shows how to test the new worker in a Kind cluster.

+1. Test the example worker first by building the image, loading it into the cluster and running the example worker
+   1. `make run-example-k8s`
+   2. take note of the image name:tag that is used with the --set override, for example the output might show this:
+      1. helm upgrade --install psr manifests/charts/worker --set appType=k8s --set imageName=ghcr.io/verrazzano/psr-backend:local-4210a50
+2. kubectl get pods to see the example worker, look at the pod logs to make sure it is logging
+3. Delete the example worker
+   1. `helm delete psr`
+4. Run the mysql worker with the newly built image, an example image tag is shown below:
+   1. `helm install psr manifests/charts/worker -f manifests/usescases/mysql/query.yaml --set appType=k8s --set imageName=ghcr.io/verrazzano/psr-backend:local-4210a50`
+5. Look at the PSR mysql worker pod and make sure that it is logging `hello mysql query worker`
+6. Delete the mysql worker
+   1. `helm delete psr`